huss-osman/aws-ec2-nginx-cloudflare/README.md

 ## Overview

-This assignment brings together core networking concepts including IP addressing, DNS resolution, ports, and routing.
+This project brings together core networking concepts including IP addressing, DNS resolution, ports, and routing.

 The objective is to deploy a web server on an EC2 instance and expose it to the internet using a custom domain name.